 London Gazette, 25 May 1883: ‘for Zululand’; presented by the Queen at Windsor.

-"Mrs. Deeble's R. R. C. was the tenth to be awarded following the inception of this award in 1883.
+"Mrs. Deeble's Royal Red Cross was the tenth to be awarded following the inception of this award in 1883.
 Of the previous nine issues, eight had been bestowed on ladies of royal or similar connections and the other on Florence Nightingale.
 Therefore, Mrs. Deeble's R. R. C must be considered the second to be awarded to a lady for nursing services.
 Approximately 15 medals to nurses for the Zulu war.

 Jane Cecilia Deeble, widow of Surgeon-Major William Deeble, who had met his death in the Abyssinian Campaign of 1867, entered the Military Establishment on 1 November 1869, having previously

 been a Probationer in Florence Nightingale's training school at St. Thomas' Hospital.
 On taking up this appointment, she became Superintendent of the Staff of Nursing Sisters at the Royal Victoria

 Hospital at Netley and in 1870 Lady Superintendent of the Army Nursing Service, a post she continued to occupy until 1889, a record span of office.
 Apart from gaining immense popularity as a 'homely'

 type of woman, Mrs. Deeble has been credited with saving the Army Nursing Service from early extinction, more so following the damage done by her rather bossy and aristocratic predecessor, Jane Shaw